JasperGame/zepeto-modules/docs/HowToAddModule.md

     }
     ```

-- From the root directory, open the following the `Release` folder and modify the `moduleInfo.json` file with the following content:
+- From the root directory, modify the `moduleInfo.json` file by adding the following content with the following content:

     ```json
     {
+        ...
          "Title": "moduleName",
          "Description": "A brief description of the English version", "Description_ko": "A brief description of the Korean version",